kj-intbio/ssnet/README.md

 The main output is a tab delimited network file in the format ```NodeA NodeB Score```, which can be uploaded in Cyctoscape or other network visualisation software.

-The package also outputs dataset extraction details and loglikelihood scores HTP and LTP datasets.
+The package also outputs dataset extraction details and loglikelihood scores for HTP and LTP datasets.

 Example ssNET outputs for six species can be found at: https://figshare.com/projects/ssNET/88037